-- 1. Where a Commissioner receives information from any source that a workman has died as a result of an accident arising out of and in the course of his employment, he may send by registered post a notice to the workmen's employer requiring him to submit, within thirty days of service of the notice, a statement, in the prescribed form, giving the circumstances attending the death of the workman, and indicating whether, in the opinion of the employer, he is not liable to deposit compensation on account of the death. - 2.
+- of the notice, a statement, in the prescribed form, giving the circumstances attending the death of the [employee], and indicating whether, in the opinion of the employer, he is not liable to deposit compensation on account of the death. - 2.
 If the employer is of opinion that he is liable to deposit compensation, he shall make the deposit within ten days of the service of the notice. - 3.
-If the employer is of opinion that he is not liable to deposit compensation, he shall- in his statement indicate the grounds on which he disclaims liability. - 4.
-Where the employer has so disclaimed liability, the Commissioner, after such inquiry as he may think fit, may inform any of the dependents of the deceased workman that it is open to the dependents to prefer a claim for compensation, and may give them such other further information as he may think fit.
+If the employer is of opinion that he is not liable to deposit compensation, he shall-in his statement indicate the grounds on which he disclaims liability. - 4.
+Where the employer has so disclaimed liability, the Commissioner, after such inquiry as he may think fit, may inform any of the dependents of the deceased [employee] that it is open to the dependents to prefer a claim for compensation, and may give them such other further information as he may think fit.

-10-B. Reports of fatal accident-
+10B.
+Reports of fatal accidents and serious bodily injuries

-1. Where, by any law for the time being in force, notice is required to be given to any authority, by or on behalf of an employer, of any accident occurring on his premises which results in death, the person required to give the notice shall, within seven days of the death, send a report to the Commissioner giving the circumstances attending the death: Workmen's Compensation Act, 1923-II

-Provided that where the [Provincial Government] has so prescribed, the person required to give the notice may instead of sending such report to the Commissioner send it to the authority to whom he is required to give the notice.

-2. The [Provincial-Government] may, by notification in the [official Gazette], extend the provisions of sub-section (1) to any class of premises other than those coming within the scope of the sub-section, and may, by such notification, specify the persons who shall send the report to the Commissioner].
+- (1) Where, by any law for the time being in force, notice is required to be given to any authority, by or on behalf of an employer, of any accident occurring on his premises which results in death or serious bodily injury, the person required to give the notice shall, within seven days of the death or serious bodily injury, send a report to the Commissioner giving the circumstances attending the death or serious bodily injury: - Provided that where the State Government has so prescribed the person required to give the notice may instead of sending such report to the Commissioner send it to the authority to whom he is required to give the notice. - Explanation.-"Serious bodily injury" means an injury which involves, or in all probability will involve the permanent loss of the use of, or permanent injury to, any limb, or the permanent loss of or injury to the sight or hearing, or the fracture of any limb, or the enforced absence of the injured person from work for a period exceeding twenty days. - (2) The State Government may, by notification in the Official Gazette, extend the provisions of sub-section (1) to any class of premises other than those coming within the scope of that sub-section, and may, by such notification, specify the persons who shall send the report to the Commissioner. - (3) Nothing in this section shall apply to factories to which the Employees' State Insurance Act, 1948 (34 of 1948), applies.